system-transparency/stfe/markup/api.md

 Input:
 - item: an `StItem` that corresponds to a valid leaf type.
 Only `checksum_v1` at this time.
-- signature_algorithm: decimal, possible values are defined in RFC 8446 [§4.2.3](https://tools.ietf.org/html/rfc8446#section-4.2.3).
+- signature_scheme: decimal, possible values are defined in RFC 8446 [§4.2.3](https://tools.ietf.org/html/rfc8446#section-4.2.3).
 The serialized
 signature encoding follows from this.
 - signature: covers the submitted item.
-- certificate: base-64 encoded X.509 certificate that is vouched for by a trust anchor and which produced the above signature.
+- chain: a list of base-64 encoded X.509 certificates that chain back to a trust anchor and which produced the above signature.

 Output:
 - an `StItem` structure of type `signed_debug_info_v1` that covers the added